Cleantech: the green revolution transforming the economy and preparing for the future

 Cleantech on a personal scale: a booming market

-1. Electric mobility on the rise
+1. Electric mobility on the up

 2. Energy efficiency at home

-1. Initial cost
+1. The initial cost

 2. Dependence on raw materials